bticknor/PyPoT/stats.md

 ).

-## Approximate Covariance Matrix for MLE/MPS estimates
+## Asymptotic Covariance Matrix for MLE/MPS Estimators

 Asymptotically, efficient estimators of $\xi$ and $\sigma$ have the following covariance matrix: